engagebay/restapi/README.md

 - Each field is case sensitive.
 - Please don't pass null value.
 - If you don't know value of field then either don't pass that field or pass empty data to a field.
 - From Email Address should be a verified one in From Email address in Account Settings.
+- Template ID would be the ID in the URL when you open the Email template

 ###### Endpoint
 POST dev/api/panel/bulk-actions/broadcast